mdwarfgeek/eb/README.md

 recommended if you plan to update using git or make modifications.
 Run "make depend" before "make" to get this.

+The default compiler options should produce a compatible binary.
+On x86-64, use of the FMA instruction set may be worthwhile (available on Intel Haswell / 4000 series Core CPUs or newer, AMD Piledriver or newer, including Zen CPUs such as Ryzen).
+If the compiled binary will only be run on CPUs with this feature available, adding -mfma to OPT in make.inc should improve performance slightly by using an optimized version of the elliptic integrals implemented using SIMD intrinsics.

 Acknowledgments
 ===============